-Mitigate wildfire risk with ductile iron poles, proven to be fireproof in most situations.
+Mitigate wildfire risk with fire-resistant poles; they’re made of ductile iron and proven to be fireproof in most situations.

 Over the past few years, the destruction of wildfires has grown, particularly in the western U.S. This growth has been linked to rising temperatures, drier summers, more drought periods and earlier snowmelt.
 Nationally, the World Meteorological Organization has reported that although the overall number of wildfires has decreased, the destruction and burn area has increased over 500% since the 1970s.

 Prior to 2019, 14 of the 20 largest wildfires in California history occurred between 2000 and 2017.